 Tanzania does not want a joint tourist visa yet

 Besides Kenya, Tanzania is the most visited tourist destination in East Africa.
 Tanzania is particularly well-known for the Serengeti National Park, Mount Kilimanjaro and the island Zanzibar, all of which are internationally famed tourist sites.
 Tanzania is not yet convinced that a joint East African tourist visa would be advantageous for the country.
-This is because Tanzania claims that the current East African Tourist Visa would mostly profit Kenya, since most travellers would arrive in Kenya first, before continuing to a neighbouring country.
+This is because Tanzania claims that the current East African Tourist Visa would mostly be advantageous for Kenya, since the majority of tourists would arrive in Kenya first, before continuing to a neighbouring country.
 If Tanzania were to join the visa, it might result in fewer tourists travelling to Tanzania directly, causing a loss of income.
 Additionally, a joint visa might result in the issuance of fewer national visas for Tanzania, which would reduce the income in that area as well.

-There are also unclarities about the processing of visa applications.
-It is not yet clear which institution should be responsible for this, as reviewing visa applications is currently a task of the national immigration services.
+There are also issues about the processing of visa applications.
+It's still unclear which institution should be responsible for this, as reviewing visa applications is currently a task of the national immigration services.
 A joint visa for multiple countries requires an alternative solution.
-Therefore, Tanzania has asked for a study of the region’s readiness to implement a joint tourist visa.
-However, according to Uganda’s Minister for Tourism, this is not needed, as a high-quality study was conducted in the past already.
-A new research would only cost more time and money.
+Therefore, Tanzania has asked for a study about the prospects of a future implementation of a joint tourist visa.
+However, according to Uganda’s Minister for Tourism, this is not needed, as a detailed study was conducted in the past already and a new research would only increase the costs and waste time.

 Possible extension East African visa end of 2024

 Most East African countries support an extension of the joint visa.
-Multiple countries hope for an extension at the end of 2024.
+Several countries are hoping for an extension at the end of 2024.
 However, there are still some obstacles on the road.
 The security situation in some East African countries, particularly in South Sudan and the Democratic Republic of Congo, has worsened in the past years.
-This may be the greatest obstacle for an extension of the joint East African visa, besides Tanzania’s objections.
-For the time being, travellers to Tanzania still have to apply for the regular Tanzania visa.
+This may be the greatest difficulty for an extension of the joint East African visa, besides Tanzania’s objections.
+For now, visitors to Tanzania still have to apply for the regular Tanzania visa.